oaj1/Insurance_Claims/README.md

 - Multivariate analysis (correlation heatmaps, feature interactions).

 ### 🔹 Tableau
-- Highlight **4–5 of the most interesting relationships** discovered in Python.
+- As data cleaning and visualization occurs, dynamically create intuitative visualizations.
 - Build interactive dashboards to visually explain fraud risk factors.
 - Use Tableau for communicating findings to non-technical stakeholders.

-**Note:** This is the stage where you may lean more on **Tableau for storytelling**,
-while Python remains your deeper statistical/technical exploration tool.
+**Note:** I will use Tableau for visualization and story telling, Python for more advanced statistics and analysis.

 ---

 ## 3. Insurance_Claims_MachineLearning
 **Scope:**
 - Use cleaned dataset from EDA.
-- Feature engineering:
+- Feature engineering:.
-  - Ratios (e.g., claim amount ÷ premium).
-  - Encodings (categorical → numeric).
-  - Scaling if required.
 - Model development:
-  - Baseline: Logistic Regression.
-  - Advanced: Decision Tree, Random Forest, XGBoost.
 - Model evaluation:
-  - Confusion matrix, ROC, Precision/Recall, F1-score.
+  - i.e., Confusion matrix, ROC, Precision/Recall, F1-score.
 - Goal: Predict likelihood of fraud with interpretable and accurate models.

 ---

-## ✅ Next Steps
+## ✅ Note
 - Keep EDA modular (separate notebooks for demographics, claims, financials, etc.).
 - Maintain a central README (this file) as a project roadmap and log of key findings.
 - Iteratively update Tableau dashboards as new patterns emerge.